-Upon receipt of a written or verbal referral from any source, the school district shall immediately notify the parent, in writing, of the referral.
-Within 15 business days of receiving a written referral, the school district's IEP team shall determine whether the concerns raised by the referral can be addressed using existing pupil support services available to all children, whether additional information is required, and what testing, if any, is needed to address any unresolved concerns raised by the referral.
+Upon receipt of a written or verbal referral from any source, the School District shall immediately notify the parent(s)/guardian(s), in writing, of the referral.
+Within 15 business days of receiving a written referral, the School District's IEP team shall determine whether the concerns raised by the referral can be addressed using existing student support services available to all children, whether additional information is required, and what testing, if any, is needed to address any unresolved concerns raised by the referral.